 The calculation of grain crops' ecological footprint requires a large amount of information about land use, production, consumption, exports, imports, agricultural productivity, GHG emissions and socio-economic data.
 Australian grain crops-related data are sourced from the Global Footprint Network (2012), the Australian Bureau of Statistics (ABS 2013), the Australian Crop Report 2012 and 2014 of the Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES 2014), and the Grain Research and Development Corporation (GRDC 2012).
-Per tonne grain production CO_2e emissions (kg CO_2e /tonne) data are collected through the weighting of several study findings (see Table 2).
-Although the yield varied from state to state in Australia, we used the national yield for each year for each grain crop.
-Some of the yield data were calculated using the production figure divided by area harvested in a specific year.
-For ease of presenting the results, we segregated the data into five major types of crops - wheat, coarse grain, pulses, oilseeds and other grains.
+Per tonne grain production CO2e emissions (kg CO2e/tonne) data are collected through the weighting of several study findings.